 For example, the interest rate cap for payday loans applies to loans of $2,000 or less.
 Anything above $2,000 and the cap no longer applies.
 For car title loans, the cap applies to loans of six months or less, but if the lender extends the terms beyond that, the cap no longer applies.

 “The current rules under the Military Lending Act are akin to sending a soldier into battle with a flak jacket but not helmet,” Consumer Financial Protection Bureau Director Richard Cordray in a CFPB release.
 “To give our troops full-cover protection, the rules need to be expanded.”

-Service members who want to keep all options open – i.e. security clearance, promotion, etc.– have a variety of safeguards available if they’re struggling with debt.
+Service members who want to keep all options open – i.e. security clearance, promotion, etc.– have a variety of military debt relief options.

 The Servicemembers Civil Relief Act has a number of provisions that will help active duty or deployed military members limit financial responsibilities that might otherwise put them in serious trouble.
 The SCRA caps interest rates on credit cards, mortgage and certain other loans at 6% and allows service personnel relocated for more than 90 days, to terminate cell phone service and housing leases without penalty.

 Most bases now have offices that focus on debt relief for both officers and enlisted personnel.
 Organizations like VeteransPlus are staffed by retired veterans who have first-hand knowledge of both the problems and solutions regarding debt in the military life.